Skip to main content

 token = "${ENV:MOTHERDUCK_TOKEN}"

-Use environments to separate production and development databases on MotherDuck:
+Use targets to separate production and development databases on MotherDuck:

 adapter = "motherduck"